Central Desktop: History

 In October 2014, Central Desktop was acquired by PGI (Premier Global Services, Inc.) and rebranded to iMeet Central in November 2015.
 There are no more community edition available and so users are now restricted to paid services.

+On May 7, 2024 it was announced that iMeetCentral had been acquired - by the original founding team of Central Desktop!
+The company will be, once again, known as Central Desktop - going back to its origin at the company's founding in 2005.
+The acquisition also comes with an infusion from the Founders to invest in the company and the platform.

 Products

 Central Desktop is offered in two editions - Workgroup and Enterprise.

 In February 2010, the company released version 2.0 of its software, Central Desktop 2.0.
 New features in Central Desktop 2.0 include an online file viewer that supports more than 200 different file types, improved wiki navigation and the ability to convert any file type into a downloadable PDF document.